What Is COVID-19

 How It Affects Your Body

-The lungs are the first and main body organ affected by COVID-19.
+The lungs are the first body organ affected by COVID-19.
 In the early days of an infection, the novel coronavirus rapidly invades cells in our lungs.
 COVID-19 is thought to attack the epithelial cells lining the airways—that catch and clear out things like pollen and viruses—flooding our airways with debris and fluids.

 Watch this video from The New York Times that shows how coronavirus attacks the body.